AsierTX/AsierTX/README.md

 ## About Me

 - 🌱 I'm currently focusing on improving my skills in Kotlin.
-- 💼 I am currently working at NTT Data as a Student developer, where my role primarily focuses on frontend development.
+- 💼 I have experience working at NTT Data as a Student developer, where my role primarily focuses on frontend development.
 I'm passionate about my work and always eager to learn and contribute to exciting software projects.
 - 📚 I'm a lifelong learner and I believe in the power of community-driven knowledge sharing.

 ## My Skills